 Why You Need to Be Concerned

 Obesity in dogs is just as dangerous as obesity in humans.
+It can reduce the lifespan of your dog and decrease their quality of life.
 Overweight and obese dogs suffer from a large number of health conditions, including:

 - Orthopedic disease